U.S. 'hopeful' on pastor's release, unaware of a deal with Turkey

 Brunson faces up to 35 years in jail if convicted.

-Reporting by Lesley Wroughton and Humeyra Pamuk; Editing by Mary Milliken and Leslie Adler
+Reporting by Lesley Wroughton and Humeyra Pamuk; Additional reporting by Steve Holland; Editing by Mary Milliken and Leslie Adler